Akshay-Udnur/SaleskenProblem/README.md

 - Install requirements.txt `pip install -r requirements.txt`

 ### Problem 1 -
-Run problem_statement_1.py in python shell.
+Run `python problem_statement_1.py` in Terminal.
 It will create .csv of result with misspelt_name and list of ids for each misspelt city name.

 ### Problem 2 -
 Run rest_api.py in Terminal `python rest_api.py` to start REST Api of get similar sentences.